Pay Off Your Trade-in No Matter How Much You Owe Scam

 After seeing the dealer’s advertisement, the customer will be happy they’ve found a dealer willing to get them out of their current situation.

-After the negotiations are done the dealer will not come out and say, “You’re welcome, now you’re going to be in an even worse position than you where before, let’s go sign the paperwork.”
+After the negotiations, the dealer will not say, “You’re welcome; now you’re going to be in an even worse position than you were before; let’s go sign the paperwork.”
 The dealer wants you to believe they’re the hero and got you out of your negative equity situation, but in reality, you’re the one paying to get yourself into a new car.

-You hear the dealer’s ad on the radio and decide to go pay them a visit.
-You have your vehicle appraised and they offer you $10,000 for your car.
-You still owe $17,000 so you’re looking at $7,000 negative equity.
-Why would the dealer give you an additional $7,000 for a vehicle that's only worth $10,000?.
+You hear the dealer’s ad on the radio and decide to visit them.
+Your vehicle is appraised, and they offer you $10,000 for your car.
+You still owe $17,000, so you’re looking at $7,000 negative equity.
+Why would the dealer give you an additional $7,000 for a vehicle worth only $10,000?

-The dealer will take your $7,000 negative equity and add it to the $21,000 you're financing for your new car.
-You’re now paying $28,000 plus interest and fees on a vehicle that's far from worth it.
+The dealer will take your $7,000 negative equity and add it to the $21,000 you are financing for your new car.
+You’re now paying $28,000 plus interest and fees on a vehicle far from worth it.
 The dealer may also extend the term of your contract out 60-72 months or more so you don’t notice the increase in the amount financed.

-By extending the term out far enough the dealer may actually lower your payments.
-You may think you’re getting a great deal, but you’re really getting bent over.
-You should also be aware of extended term leases up to 60 months.
-These kinds of leases will greatly reduce your monthly payment amount but at the end of the lease term you will have a large residual payment and you will still NOT OWN THE CAR!
+By extending the term far enough, the dealer may lower your payments.
+You may think you’re getting a great deal, but you’re getting bent over.
+You should also be aware of extended-term leases up to 60 months.
+These leases will significantly reduce your monthly payment, but you will have a sizeable residual amount at the end of the lease term and will still NOT OWN THE CAR!

-This type of dealer advertising scam leads you to believe you’re getting out of your current car loan or lease and the dealer is absorbing your negative equity.
+This type of dealer advertising scam leads you to believe you’re getting out of your current car loan or lease, and the dealer is absorbing your negative equity.
 This cannot be further from the truth.
-By continually rolling negative equity into your car loans, you're putting yourself in a deeper financial dilemma.
+You’re putting yourself in a more profound financial dilemma by continually rolling the negative equity into your car loans.

-- If you're wanting to trade in your current car because the interest rate or monthly payment is too high, you may want to consider a low interest auto refinance loan.
-Refinance loans are very popular and good ways to save a lot of money after you have already purchased a car.
-If you're unsure about refinancing your current car loan, read more about it in my article on car refinance here.
+- If you want to trade in your current car because the interest rate or monthly payment is too high, you may want to consider a low-interest auto refinance loan.
+Refinance loans are prevalent and good ways to save a lot of money after you have already purchased a car.

-- It’s best to not trade a car in that you owe more money on it than it’s worth.
-If you must trade, make up the negative equity amount with cash or wait until you’re in a positive equity situation to trade the car in.
+- It’s best not to trade a car in that you owe more money than it’s worth.
+If you must trade, make up the negative equity amount with cash or wait until you’re in a favorable equity situation to trade the car in.

-- You should always try and put a minimum of 20-25% down to avoid being in a negative equity situation.
-This also allows you to finance for a shorter term, save on bank fees, interest rates, or lower your payment and lets you trade when you want.
-Read my article on how much money should you put down on a car here.
+- You should always try and put a minimum of 20-25% cash down on a vehicle to avoid being in a negative equity situation.
+This also allows you to finance for a shorter term, save on bank fees and interest rates, or lower your payment and lets you trade when you want.

-- If you’re currently in a lease, the smart thing to do is ride it out until the end of the lease term.
-Riding it out will start you off in much better shape than trying to trade it early and being subject to any lease termination fees or penalties.
+- If you’re currently in a lease, the intelligent thing to do is ride it out until the end of the lease term.
+Finishing the lease term will start you off in much better shape than trying to trade it early and being subject to any lease termination fees or penalties.